grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |2014-11-07 | 13.66 | 13.66 | 15:30 | 15:30 | 1.813 | 1.813 | 7:20 | 07:18 |
 |2014-12-06 | 7.442  | 7.442  | 11:20 | 11:16 | 1.851 | 1.851 | 22:00 | 21:59 |

-The reported five minute values are in sync with those in the database.
+(The reported values are in sync with those in the database)

-#### CENMET 350 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX
+At 350 m height, AIRCEN03 reports:

 * ** Overview: ** 160 values collected

 * ** Maximum difference ** 1.32 on 2014-11-26

 * The daily maximum temperatures are on average 63.63 percent greater than the mean temperature for the day as calculated on the daily summary
 * The five-minute maximum temperatures are on average 61.41 percent greater than the mean temperature for the day as calculated as the mean of all the five minute temperatures
-* ** Note: ** the above "averages" are actually medians to remove outlier effect

 | BIN EDGES | NUMBER OF VALUES | PERCENT OF VALUES |
 |--------|--------|------|